johnmanjohnston/melodylounge/capstone/README.md

 # Distinctiveness and Complexity
 MelodyLounge is distinctive and complex as it is a very powerful and blazingly fast application, and the main features of the app are done in a single page, which allows for fast loading, and better caching.
 MelodyLounge also makes use of state-of-the-art security practices for protection from malicious practices.
 Every request which manipulates any data is checked to see if the user has permission to perform such actions.

-MelodyLounge also involves gorgeous, simplistic, and modest UI, with a compeltely mobile responsive layout.
+MelodyLounge also involves gorgeous, simplistic, and modest UI, with a compeltely responsive layout, which lets MelodyLounge be accessed regardless of device, screen size, or other such factors.
+MelodyLounge also offers the functionality to let users download songs they listen to so that they can listen to their favorite tunes, regardless of wether they have internet or not.

 # What Is Included in Each File?
 TODO